Updated May 31, 2023

 It takes 57 minutes to finish the menu in this scenario.

-Note that Ms. Grace is tied up during the first 15 minutes with the sandwich activities and Mr. Mac is idle for the first 15 minutes until Mr. Zen cuts the potatoes even though he has the skills to cut the veggies.
-If Mr. Mac and Mr. Zen can assist Ms. Grace for the first activity, the time is cut by a third.
+Note that Ms. Grace is tied up during the first 15 minutes with the sandwich activities, and Mr. Mac is idle for the first 15 minutes until Mr. Zen cuts the potatoes, even though he has the skills to cut the veggies.
+If Mr. Mac and Mr. Zen can assist Ms. Grace with the first activity, the time is cut by a third.

 Now we know that some of these people have multiple skills.
 Let’s list them: